ncezid-narst/geteilt/README.md

 ## Updates
 7/19/2023:
+* Added bash script to create import sheets under scripts ⚠️Only for CDC users generating import sheets for NARMS database⚠️
 * Option added for running workflow on local reads
 * Option added for running NCBI's AMRFinderPlus instead of staramr
 * ARANDPLASMIDSCREEN